 Overview of the Honors Program

-In addition to writing a thesis, many Legal Studies Honors Program participants also present their work at the annual Legal Studies Undergraduate Research Conference at the end of April or early May.
+In addition to writing a thesis, Legal Studies Honors Program participants also present their work at the annual Legal Studies Undergraduate Research Conference at the end of April or early May.
+Prospective Honors students are encouraged to attend.
 More information about the conference can be found here.

 Course Requirements for the Honors Program

-During the spring semester following completion of the Legal Studies H195A Honors Seminar, students enroll in four letter-graded units of Legal Studies H195B.
-Legal Studies H195B is an independent study course (no lecture involved), under the supervision of their thesis faculty supervisor, in which students conduct the majority of the research and complete the writing of their thesis.
+Legal Studies H195B is an independent study course (no lecture involved), under the supervision of their faculty supervisor, in which students conduct the majority of the research and complete the writing of their thesis.

-Please note that while the Legal Studies H195B form can be turned in prior to the end of the Fall semester, a student will not be able to formally enroll in H195B until his or her Fall semester grades have been posted to his or her transcript.
-It is not sufficient for grades to have posted only to Bearfacts.
-There is no petition process for LS H195B.
+Please note that while the Legal Studies H195B form can be turned in prior to the end of the Fall semester, a student will not be able to formally enroll in LS H195B and LS H195C until his or her Fall semester grades have been posted to his or her official transcript.

 Requirements to Graduate with Departmental Honors in Legal Studies